Tsutomu Irie

 Tsutomu Irie (born 6 May 1948) is a Japanese professional golfer.

+Career

 Irie played on the Japan Golf Tour, winning twice.
 In 1985, he became the first player to break the 60 barrier in major professional tournament in Japan when he scored 59 (11 under par) in the first round of the Kuzuha International; he went on the win the two-round tournament.